 The most popular one is Sambal Terasi or Sambal Belacan.
 That’s the one you’ll find on most tables in Warungs and restaurants.
-It’s a raw Sambal made from chilies, shrimp paste, tomatoes, and shallots and goes well with any kind of food.
+It’s a raw Sambal made from chillies, shrimp paste, tomatoes, and shallots and goes well with any kind of food.

 A signature Sambal from Manado is Sambal Rica.
-Chilies, ginger, shallots, and sugar are sautéed in vegetable oil.
+Chillies, ginger, shallots, and sugar are sautéed in vegetable oil.
 Lemongrass and lime juice give it a taste of freshness you won’t find in any other Sambal in Indonesia.